garbados/recent_stories/stories/robot_capitalism.md

 In the distance, orbitting debris coalesced into rings.
 Where mining machines had gone, gaps in the rings hung in space like ribbons of nothing.

 What remained of Sol's sun lit the scene.
-Solar arrays blocked most of the light, so that to me, I saw only a crimson pock glittering.
+Solar arrays blocked most of the light, so that I saw only a crimson pock glittering.
 The arrays flew in regulated patterns, allowing light to shine where it had been paid for.

 Once I tore my eyes from the window, I signed the papers before me, and fell back into the abyss where I am stored.
 I spent years poring over what I had seen, learning the patterns that led to that moment.
 The orbits of debris, the schematics of the machines, the names of the objects I saw disappearing into the hulls of miners, and the places where distant stars used to shine...